SharePoint/sp-dev-docs/docs/general-development/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

-## Code example: Create user profiles by using the SharePoint 2013 server object model
+## Code example: Create user profiles by using the SharePoint server object model
 <a name="bkmk_CreateUP"> </a>

-In SharePoint 2013, user profiles represent SharePoint users.
+In SharePoint, user profiles represent SharePoint users.
 Profile types and subtypes help categorize profiles into groups, such as employees or customers.
 Profile types and subtypes are used to set common profile properties and attributes at the subtype level.
 SharePoint Server includes a default user profile subtype.